Read-The-Question/rtq-review/src/pages/md/papers/csse--11-plus--maths--2017--sample-paper-4.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-%format% The pie chart has an angle of $90 \degree$ for the Tour de France.
+The pie chart has an angle of $90 \degree$ for the Tour de France.

 How many people does this represent?